Contraption (game show)

-Contraption is an American game show and one of the original programs on the Disney Channel, which ran from April 18, 1983 (when the channel launched) to January 9, 1988 and again from March 8 to October 25, 1989.
+Contraption is an American game show and one of the original programs on the Disney Channel, which ran from April 18, 1983 (when the channel launched) to January 9, 1988 and reruns aired from March 8 to October 25, 1989.
 The show was hosted by actor/comedian Ralph Harris and announced by Miranda Fredricks.

 Gameplay

 Two teams of three kids competed.
 Each team had three passports, each with a different area of the set written on it; "Books", "Animals", or "Heroes and Villains".
 Each kid would hold a different passport; this would determine which kid played in which round.

 Round 1

 To begin, the two kids that had the "Books" passports went to that area of the stage.
 They would then watch a two-minute clip of a Disney film based on a book.
 Each kid was given two questions based on that clip.
 Each right answer won a "Contraptile", a yellow square translucent piece of plastic with a hole in the center.

 After the two questions, the two kids played the "Jungle Boat Race".
 They would pedal a recumbent trike (fashioned to look like a boat) down a track, and the first one to knock over a pole at the end would win two Contraptiles.
 The runner-up would receive one Contraptile.